 - Your chances of winning at trial

-An attorney has access to all this information, some of which can be gotten only with a court order.
+An attorney will work to obtain this information for you, some of which can be obtained only with a court order.

 Reason #4: An Attorney Understands Lawsuits and the Statute of Limitations